Factbox: Top contenders for deficit super committee

 JEB HENSARLING: As a conservative House Republican, he has pushed for a moratorium on earmarks and proposed capping federal spending at 20 percent of the size of the U.S. economy every year.
 Another Bowles-Simpson member, he also opposed its recommendations.

+Naming him to the super committee could put his plan back in play, a risky move.
+Ryan was a Bowles-Simpson commissioner and voted against its final recommendations.

-(Reporting by Kevin Drawbaugh, Richard Cowan, Donna Smith, Thomas Ferraro and Dave Clarke in Washington; Editing by John O'Callaghan)
+(Reporting by Kevin Drawbaugh, Richard Cowan, Donna Smith, Thomas Ferraro and Dave Clarke in Washington; editing by Mohammad Zargham and Todd Eastham)